niwayandm/niwayandm/README.md

 ### :woman_technologist: About Me :

-I am a freshgraduate on Informatics Engineering :shipit: from Indonesia.
+I am a freshgraduate :shipit: of Informatics Engineering from Indonesia.

-- 💻: I’m working as a Data Analyst Intern and contributing to dashboards and reports.
+- 💻 I’m working as a Data Analyst Intern and contributing to dashboards and reports.

 - 🎮 I play games and watch movies in my freetime.